2devs-team/reactter/README.md

   - `value`: the computed value of `V` type.
 It is computed by `selector` method.
   - `child`: a `Widget` defined in the `child` property.

-`ReactterSelector` determines if the widget tree of `builder` needs to be rebuild again by comparing the previous and new result of `selector`.
+`RtSelector` determines if the widget tree of `builder` needs to be rebuild again by comparing the previous and new result of `selector`.
-This evaluation only occurs if one of the selected states(`ReactterState`) gets updated, or by the instance if the `selector` does not have any selected states(`ReactterState`). e.g.:
+This evaluation only occurs if one of the selected states(`RtState`) gets updated, or by the instance if the `selector` does not have any selected states(`RtState`). e.g.:

 ```dart
 class MyApp extends StatelessWidget {